Development of a prototype superconducting radio-frequency cavity for conduction-cooled accelerators: Data Analysis and Discussion

 Whereas the presence of the Cu outer layer helps achieving a uniform cool-down of the cavity across $T_c$ when cooled with LHe, higher temperature gradients occur when cooling with CCRs.
 The presence of thermoelectric currents between the Cu layer and the Nb, both during the cool-down and during the high-power rf test, is manifested by changes in the local magnetic field at the cavity surface.
 This phenomenon makes controlling the uniformity of the cavity temperature and therefore the local residual field by external heaters somewhat more challenging than in absence of the Cu layer.
 Modeling the thermoelectric currents and residual magnetic field for the prototype cavity in the HTC configuration will be part of future work.

 A drawback of having the Cu outer layer on the Nb/Nb$_3$Sn cavity is that if any kind of damage to the Nb$_3$Sn thin film was to occur, a substantial rework of the cavity to remove the Cu layer would be necessary, given the high temperature required to form a new Nb$_3$Sn layer.
+The Cu ring and attachment plate could be cut by wire electro-discharge machining and the remainder of the Cu could be etched away by immersing the cavity in nitric acid.
+The Cu shell would need to be re-formed on the cavity outer surface after re-coating the inner surface with Nb$_3$Sn.
+Given the large margin in terms of the maximum rf dissipation that was demonstrated with our setup, it should be possible to limit the amount of Cu to perhaps only the equator region and the beam-tube region where a high-power FPC would be connected to the cavity.
+Further engineering analysis to optimize the amount of Cu needed should allow finding a good compromise between handling the required heat loads and mitigating the drawbacks of the Cu layer mentioned above.